An Artist Who Doesn't Make Art

 - 1 min read

 There’s a difference between thinking like an artist and living like one.
-You can dream, plan, and talk about making art all you want; but, until you sit down and create, you haven't done anything.
+I can dream, plan, and talk about making art all I want; but, until I sit down and create, I haven't done anything.

 Face Resistance

-In The War of Art, Steven Pressfield tells us about Resistance—the force that keeps you from doing the work.
+In The War of Art, Steven Pressfield talks about Resistance - the force that keeps us from doing the work.
 It’s the excuses, distractions, fear of failure, and fear of success.
-Resistance tells you that inspiration will come later, that you’re not ready, that you need more time.
+Resistance tells us that inspiration will come later, that we’re not ready, that we need more time.
 But the only way to defeat Resistance is to act.

 Create More, Consume Less

-Looking at other people’s art won’t make you an artist.
-Social media makes it easy to feel like you’re in the creative world when you’re really just consuming it.
-Endless scrolling is a passive trap—an easy way to feel inspired without actually doing anything.
-Get offline and get to work.
+Looking at other people’s art won’t make me an artist.
+Social media makes it easy to feel like I'm in the creative world when I'm really just consuming it.
+Endless scrolling is a passive trap - an easy way to feel inspired without actually doing anything.

 Some people like to create to share, others create and keep it just for themselves.
 All that matters is doing the work.